aws-samples/aws-codepipeline-dotnet-lambda/README.md

 </p>

-Select 'aws/codebuild/dot-net:core-2.1' as Runtime version and 'Always use the latest image for this runtime version' for Image version.
+Select 'aws/codebuild/standard:4.0' as Image and 'Always use the latest image for this runtime version' for Image version.

  <p align="center">
 <img src="/images/pic9.JPG">